 Other types of Concierge Practices such as direct primary care practices typically charge a much higher fee than membership practices and do not bill insurance.
 Direct primary care is considered by the State of Arizona to be a service distinct from health insurance.
 Direct primary care Providers do not participate in any insurance plans and therefore do not maintain accreditation with Medicare and most private insurance companies.
 Direct primary care practices collect a fee from the patient to belong to the practice and provide unlimited outpatient access.
 However, the patient must still have health insurance that meets the minimum essential coverage mandated by the Affordable Care Act.

 Why should I pay an annual membership fee?

 The primary benefits to the patient of belonging to the PHC primary care practice include services that are not available in traditional medical practices.
-This includes more time with your physician, same day or next day appointments for urgent medical issues, timely scheduling of routine appointments, and access to a physician from the practice after office hours and on weekends.
+This includes more time with your Medical Provider, same day or next day appointments for urgent medical issues, timely scheduling of routine appointments, and access to a Medical Provider from the practice after office hours and on weekends.
 There are many more benefits, which are described in the topic heading “Benefits of Belonging” section of this website.

 Do I need health insurance?

 You should maintain your insurance coverage.
 Although many of the wellness services we provide are not covered by traditional health care insurance, all of the traditional medical services are.
 These traditional medical services are billed to your medical provider.
 In addition, medical insurance coverage is strongly recommended to cover the costs of hospitalizations, surgery, medical imaging, laboratory analyses, medical therapies such as cancer treatment, etc.

 Do I still need to pay my copays?